cerebralideas/standards-of-practice/standards-of-conduct.md

-# Engineering Code of Conduct
+# Engineering Standards of Conduct

 **Unity from Diversity through Empowerment.**